Code-Institute-Submissions/gillyshop/README.md

 ### Homepage tests:

-#### Test 1:

 - Check the image carousel loads properly and that each image is a link and goes to the right section of the products.
 - Check all links go to the correct place
 - Check the back to top link works.

-Result - all checked and working correctly

-#### Test 2:

 - Check the mailing list signup works and doesn't submit if email address is not valid/input is empty, alerts users that form submission was successful.

 Result - test passed.
+All links and images working correctly.
 Popup appears if form submit is clicked when form is empty to say 'please fill out this field' and another popup appears if email address is not valid 'Please include @ in address'.
 Pop up informs users that it was succesfully submitted.

 ### New In/About Us/Shipping/Returns/Stockists page tests:

-### Test 1:

 - Check all links work correctly and go where they're meant to
 - Check map loads correctly on Stockists page